-We seem to fly more international business class now, than before I quit my “real” job.
-In the last 5 years, we’ve flown some of the top business class products on the market.
-And, we’ve learned how to make the most of a business class flight.
-In this post, we share our top 10 business class travel tips, and offer a round up of some of our top business class flights.
-And, the best part, because I am not really a business traveller, I can spend my time enjoying the business class flights!
+We seem to fly more international business class travel now, than before I quit my “real” job.
+In the last seven years, we’ve flown some of the top business class products on the market.
+And we’ve learned how to make the most of a business class flight.
+In this post, we share our top 10 business class travel tips and offer a roundup of some of our top business class flight reviews.
+And, the best part, because I am not really a business traveler, I can spend my time enjoying the business class flights!
 Not working!

 How to Make the Most of the Best Business Class Perks

-There is so much more to flying international business class than the flight itself.
-Sure, for business flyers, the main perks are being more comfortable and the ability to work.
-But, for leisure travelers the best business class airlines provide services and experiences in the air that might rival those in your destination.
+I can’t even remember my first time flying business class, but I do remember my first time in business class in a premier product.
+I remember the excitement, but I really remember that the business class flight experience actually starts on the ground.
+There is so much more to flying business class than the flight itself.
+Sure, for business flyers, the main business class perks are being more comfortable and the ability to work.
+But, for leisure travelers, the best business class airlines provide services and experiences in the air that might rival those in your destination.

-Another reason why we like to make the most of our business class tickets is because we are so different from the business travelers we used to be.
-Typical business man knows their next business or first class flight is just around the corner.
+Another reason why we like to make the most of our business class tickets is that we are so different from the business class travelers we used to be.
+A typical businessman knows their next business or first class flight is just around the corner.
 For us, we never know when we will be flying business class again.

 Here are our top business travel tips: